WebOfTrust/WOT-terms/docs/04_glossary/integrity.md

 [message integrity](https://github.com/trustoverip/TechArch/issues/10) seems to be included in `technical integrity`.

-The further separation of Authenticity and Integrity in the ToIP glossary can be largely adopted by KERI? {TBW}
+The further separation of Authenticity and Integrity in the ToIP glossary can be largely adopted by KERI? | TBW prio 2 |

 ## See also
 [verified integrity](verified-integrity)